AlexisZamara/BitBurner-Scripts/README.md

 # Known Issues:
 - Noodles devourer causes lag due to toasts.
 - Automated infiltration does not consistently trigger onSuccess(), work on a solving algorithm has started
-- HWGW batcher does not dispatch target servers